 Especially for seniors that were previously extremely independent, the new environment can be hard to get used to.

-Finding a caregiver can often be stressful, and it’s hard to know if the person you are hiring is truly capable for the job.
+Finding a home caregiver can often be stressful, and it’s hard to know if the person you are hiring is truly capable of the job.

-What is important to keep in mind is that the person you are hiring is there to help you or your elderly loved one.
-Trust in this situation is extremely important, and can be the make or breaking point for whether or not your aging parents may or may not feel comfortable with having a stranger help them in the privacy of their home.
-Especially for those who are looking for full time live-in care, trusting the caregiver that will be in your home even when you are sleeping is really important.
+What is important to keep in mind is that the person you are hiring is there to help you or you’re elderly loved one.
+Trust in this situation is extremely important and can be the make or breaking point for whether or not your aging parents may or may not feel comfortable with having a stranger help them in the privacy of their home.
+Especially for those who are looking for full-time live-in care, trusting the caregiver that will be in your home even when you are sleeping is really important.

 If your parents have a rigorous medication schedule or take medications that are opiate based, it is also important to find a caregiver that is not going to take advantage of privileged access to such drugs.